Optical selection bias and projection effects in stacked galaxy cluster weak lensing: Introduction

-In this work we show that the cluster lensing selection bias largely originates from projection effects, and to a smaller extent from the effect of halo concentration.
-We use the term ``projection effect'' to collectively refer to changes in cluster lensing and richness due to matter and galaxies projected along the line of sight.
+In this work, we show that the cluster lensing selection bias largely originates from projection effects, and to a smaller extent from the effect of halo concentration.
+We use the term `projection effect' to collectively refer to changes in cluster lensing and richness due to matter and galaxies projected along the line of sight.
 The impact of projection effects on lensing can be further split into the non-spherical matter distribution inside the halo's virial radius and the matter in filaments in large scale structure.
 We will sometimes refer to the former as orientation bias, but we consider it to be a subset of projection effects, and the division between these two contributions is only approximate.
-Simulations have shown that dark matter haloes have triaxial shapes \citep[see e.g.][]{JingSuto02, KasunEvrard05, Bett12, Wu13, Bonamigo15}.
+Simulations have shown that dark matter haloes tend to have triaxial shapes, i.e.~3D ellipsoids described by three different axis lengths \citep[see e.g.][]{JingSuto02, KasunEvrard05, Bett12, Wu13, Bonamigo15}.
 If a cluster sample is dominated by clusters with major axes aligned along the line of sight, then the stacked lensing signal would be boosted relative to the prediction based on spherically symmetric haloes \citep[e.g.][]{Gavazzi05, Oguri05, CorlessKing07, Limousin13, Dietrich14, Osato18, Herbonnet21, Park21, ZZhang22}.

 Projection effects change cluster richness by including galaxies outside the halo virial radius in the richness calculation \citep[e.g.][]{Erickson11, Kohlinger15, Rozo15RM4, Farahi16, Wojtak18, Costanzi19projection, Myles20projection}.
 In imaging surveys, cluster members are identified by their colours, and galaxies matching the colour criterion but outside the cluster virial radius can be misidentified as members.
 These galaxies are associated with uncorrelated background or correlated large scale structure, and the latter tends to increase the lensing signal and richness simultaneously.